alec-host/GrowAgricMobileApp/README.md

 # GROWAGRIC MOBILE APP

-The mobile application is development using Java.
+The mobile application is development using Android Java.